-This professionally made tool is highly customisable where you can choose from various themes that better suit your style while also displaying informative charts regarding your current balance.
+This professionally made tool is highly customizable where you can choose from various themes that better suit your style while also displaying informative charts regarding your current balance.

-This software is available for Windows, Mac, and Linux which makes it one of the most popularly used tool for cryptocurrencies.
+This software is available for Windows, Mac, and Linux which makes it one of the most popularly used tools for cryptocurrencies.

 This particular wallet is known for being one of the oldest software wallets available.
 This wallet has an added feature of allowing you to recover your wallet using a “secret phrase” that you set up when you create your wallet.

-In addition to being compatible with Windows, Mac, and Linux, Electrum is also available on Android for on-the-go Bitcoin access.
+In addition to being compatible with Windows, Mac, and Linux, Electrum is also available on Android for your on-the-go Bitcoin endeavors.

 These wallets are miniature devices loaded with a wallet software in order to enhance the reliability of the wallet while also adding an extra step of security.

 These are often small devices that you can keep on yourself in order to be able to access your wallet on any device you want while being sure that your data is safe and secure since they never leave the device.